 Be mindful of over-the-counter and prescription medications, as they can put stress on the liver.
 Limit exposure to chemical sprays such as spray paint, pesticides, and any other form of aerosol spray.
 Clean, toxin-free bodies are healthier bodies.

-How Long It Takes for Your Liver to Detox
+How Long Does It Take for Your Liver To Detox?

 The amount of time that it takes for a liver to detox depends on the severity of the liver damage.
 A few signs that a liver detox is working are: